Alzabyedi/EDA_Project/README.md

 # Data

-This dataset contains all the Airbnb listings from the year 2019 with 48895 observations and16 columns all are a mix of categorical and numerical values.
+This dataset contains all the Airbnb listings from the year 2019 with 48895 observations and 16 columns all are a mix of categorical and numerical values.

 # Algorithm